Why PR is More Cost Effective Than Advertising?

 Many startups, small businesses and entrepreneurs who attempt to go it alone in publicizing their business are not aware of this.
 As a result,they end up spending money on press release distribution services, only to wind up disappointed and with less working capital in their bank account.

 A public relations professional can help you navigate the business of telling your story to the media, your industry, and to the end consumer, through expertly crafted media pitches and story angles that will attract the attention of media influencers and the public, while building your brand’s credibility.
+There are some pr firms that cater to all sorts of business ventures and there are others who specialize in a specific niche and offer pr for law firms or real estate agents and whatnot because they have specific skillset.

 Having your story told in the right media outlet at the right time can take your brand’s credibility and brand recognition from 0 to 100, virtually overnight and lead to opportunities and growth otherwise not possible with a modest advertising budget.